alteryx/featuretools/docs/source/guides/advanced_custom_primitives.rst

                                        return_type=Numeric,
                                        cls_attributes={"generate_name": string_count_generate_name})

-Passing in ``string="test"`` as a keyword argument when creating a StringCount feature will make "test" the value used for string when ``string_count`` is called to calculate the feature values.
-Now we use this primitive to create a feature and calculate the feature values.
+Passing in ``string="test"`` as a keyword argument when initializing the `StringCount` primitive will make "test" the value used for string when ``string_count`` is called to calculate the feature values.
+Now we use this primitive to define features and calculate the feature values.

 .. ipython:: python

     from featuretools.tests.testing_utils import make_ecommerce_entityset

     es = make_ecommerce_entityset()
-    count_the_feat = StringCount(es['log']['comments'], string="the")
+    count_the_feat = StringCount(string="the")

 Since ``string`` is a non-feature input Deep Feature Synthesis cannot automatically stack ``StringCount`` on other primitives to create more features.
 However, a user-defined ``StringCount`` feature can be used by DFS as a seed feature that DFS can stack on top of.